sagemath/trac_to_gh/Issue 3470.md

 ```
 Assignee: @yqiang

-This has been officially excepted for Python 2.7, but we need it now.
+This has been officially accepted for Python 2.7, but we need it now.
 It is Python/c and takes literally 1 second to install, and supports OSX, Linux, Windows, etc.

+See http://www.python.org/dev/peps/pep-0371/ for more details.

+This is easily by far the best library I've ever used for making use of multicore machines.
+It's amazing.

 Issue created by migration from https://trac.sagemath.org/ticket/3470